• Skip to primary navigation

 ×

-Cherry Galette
+Peach and Cherry Galette

-Published: Jun 18, 2021 · Modified: Aug 24, 2021 by Jenn · This post may contain affiliate links
+Published: Jun 18, 2021 · Modified: Aug 24, 2021 by Jenn ·This post may contain affiliate links ·

-Jump to Recipe
+Jump to Recipe Pin Recipe

 Open face galette filled with cherries and peaches.